Anxiety is the term used to describe a set of emotional, physiological and behavioural responses that you experience when your brain detects a threat.

 The key to restoring your breathing to normal can calm down your nervous system.

-The sympathetic nervous system produces a “fight or flight” response during high emotions, as explained above.
+As explained above, the sympathetic nervous system produces a “fight or flight” response during high emotions.
 It is trying to protect you from danger (although there is no danger there.)
 It is the sympathetic nervous system that causes your breathing to change.
 It may also speed up and cause rapid shallow breathing.

 You hyperventilate.
 You are still breathing.
-Your breath has just changed rapidly, and it feels uncomfortable, but you are still breathing.
+Your breath has just changed rapidly, and it feels uncomfortable, but you are still living.

 Having difficulty breathing is one of the most frightening symptoms of panic attacks.
 The critical thing to understand is that this response is due to you getting a fear response in situations where you do not need it.
 Your nervous system has become over sensitised.